riperiperi/FreeSO/README.md

 A project aiming to rebuild TSO (The Sims Online) from the ground up.
 Inspired by [CorsixTH](https://github.com/CorsixTH).

 # Contributing
-They're many ways you can contribute to Project Dollhouse such as trying things out, filing bugs, and joining in the discussion!
+There're many ways you can contribute to Project Dollhouse such as trying things out, filing bugs, and joining in the discussion!

 * [Getting Started](https://github.com/Afr0Games/Project-Dollhouse/wiki)
 * [Coding Standards](https://github.com/Afr0Games/Project-Dollhouse/wiki/Coding-standards)